Verazjy/Document-image-binarization-with-Cascaded-cGANs-generator/README.md

 -------
 1. few example test images are included in the testimg folder.

-3.Run Test_All.py, test the binarization of an input image.
+2. Run Test_All.py, test the binarization of an input image.

+3. Please download the pre-trained model from here (google drive link), and put it under ./checkpoints/

 Acknowledgments:
 -------